 You can modify the color palette to focus on clusters of interest.

 The New Relic Explorer shows a color-coded health status for entities.
-For example, you may see a red alert status indicating a critical violation in progress.
+For example, you may see a red alert status indicating a critical incident in progress.

 - To see what an alert status means, mouse over it.